 - We only contact the people around the world we already know.
-When we traveled around the world in 2014, we hung out with several people we had already checked out and confirmed to be non-suspicious.
-A lot of our friends live abroad, and they came in handy when we wanted to hang out with other people, learn about new places, experience local life style, drink (even more) local alcohol or stay in an actual house instead of hotels.
+When we travelled around the world in 2014, we hung out with several people we had already checked out and confirmed to be non-suspicious.
+A lot of our friends live abroad, and they came in handy when we wanted to hang out with other people, learn about new places, experience local lifestyle, drink (even more) local alcohol or stay in an actual house instead of hotels.
 Also, in Beijing, I got to hang out with the same people I did when I lived there, in the same bars we used to hang out.
-It was one of the best thing that happened there, but then again, we didn’t get to know any new people.
+It was one of the best things that happened there, but then again, we didn’t get to know any new people.
 And this happens every single time I go to China.
-There’s over 1.33 billion people living in the country, and I only hang out with the same people I’ve known for over 8 years… (A lovely bunch, though.
+There are over 1.33 billion people living in the country, and I only hang out with the same people I’ve known for over 8 years… (A lovely bunch, though.
 Wouldn’t change them for anything.)
-This habit I could actually try and break, reaching out to other travelers once we leave.
-I think it might be nice to meet the people I talk to on Twitter and Facebook and who’s blogs we follow.
+This habit I could actually try and break, reaching out to other travellers once we leave.
+I think it might be nice to meet the people I talk to on Twitter and Facebook and whose blogs we follow.

 We book everything online.
 This way we don’t have to talk to people.
 Excellent!